gaehlerm/SoftwareEngineering/README.md

 // suggestion of Demeter (Fowler ca. p200)

 This chain is also very rigid and hard to change.
 Don’t chain method calls.

+## Exercises

+// Compare 2 different versions of some code and let the reader figure out why one is more coupled than the other.

 # 20. Entropy